-A major milestone of our progress to superior returns was also achieved in 2023, with our operating profit turning positive, to the amount of \in 1.7 million in 2023 vs. an operating loss of \in 2.2 million in 2022; the reason a significantly larger improvement was not registered being additional electricity and fuel costs impacting our operating and cost of sales expenses.
-The continued revenue growth generated and powered by the sizable investments of the past years has now delivered positive inflection points across most of our profit and loss statement - in the gross profit, EBITDA, and now, operating profit metrics, while also delivering a significant reduction in our net losses.
+Our 2024 operating profit continued to be positive and impressively increased to €3.6 million vs. an operating profit of €1.7 million in 2023.
+The continued revenue growth in most of the Company's business segments generated and powered by the sizable investments of the past years has now delivered positive inflection points across most of our statement of comprehensive income - in the gross profit, EBITDA, and operating profit metrics, while also delivering a significant reduction in our net losses.
 Seeing the latter reach inflection and turn to a net profit is the next milestone in our financial performance path.

-In 2023, we also made our third interest payment on our \in 40 million ten-year bond that is listed on the Malta Stock Exchange ('MSE') and we look forward to a similar payment in 2024 and continuing to grow our business for our bondholders' benefit as well.
+In 2024, we also made our fourth interest payment on our €40 million ten-year bond that is listed on the Malta Stock Exchange ('MSE') and we look forward to a similar payment in 2025 and continuing to grow our business for our bondholders' benefit as well.

-Cablenet's 2023 capital expenditure amounted to \in 16.4 million (2022: \in 15.1 million), the increase being driven by Intangible investments (software systems) and by Property, plant and equipment (computer hardware, customer equipment and network expansions).
+Cablenet's 2024 capital expenditure amounted to €13.7 million (2023: €15.9 million), in Intangible investments (software systems and international capacity) and in Property, plant and equipment (customer equipment and network expansions).
 We continue to see a market opportunity to generate higher growth and returns and our investments will continue to exploit it.
 We will continue to exercise discretion and prudence in the type, return profile and strategic fit of capital projects we undertake or, should conditions change again, not.

-Our long-term strategic objective remains the same - to continue on a growth trajectory path, establishing sizeable market shares in all services which can be delivered on a national basis.
+With my taking on the chief executive role, Cablenet's long-term strategic objective remains the same - to continue on a growth trajectory path, establishing sizeable market shares in all services which can be delivered on a national basis.
 We also remain committed to our brand's byline of 'Cablenet For a Better Life'.
 This promise implies the translation of our commercial and technological innovation into practical and simple means that can improve the lives of our customers.
 Doing things better, greener and thinking and acting in a socially mindful context, are directions we plan to explore to increase our value-added and contribution to the Cypriot consumers and businesses, beyond the benefits our services bring to their everyday lives.
-Our market research results remained highly encouraging throughout 2023, establishing Cablenet in the leading position in Customer Satisfaction and NPS (Net Promoter Scores) in both Fixed and Mobile Services.
+Our market research results remained highly encouraging throughout 2024, with Cablenet in the leading positions in Customer Satisfaction and NPS (Net Promoter Scores) in both Fixed and Mobile Services.